maganoegi/OCR/README.md

 ## Setup
+Open two shell instances: OCR/fe and OCR/be.
+Then launch __python3 .__ on both.
+The files needed for classification shall be generated automatically, and you can start filling your dataset, training your model and evaluating in no time!

 ## Introduction
 The goal of this project is to create an application that allows for handwritten digit recognition.
 We have a certain liberty with the tools we use for communication and infrastructure, but we have to use Tensorflow Keras for the ANN modelisation.

-Below you will find an explanation on how the application is set up, and what choises have been made.
+Below you will find an explanation on how the application is set up, and what choices have been made.
 I shall start with the general architecture of the app, followed by a part covering the ML components.

 ## Architecture